cvalentin8p/trafficintelligence/docs/camera-calibration.md

 ![Example of homography computation](images/example-compute-homography.jpg)

 If you are correcting the camera distortion, you have to provide the necessary information (camera matrix and distortion coefficient) when computing the homography, which will be between the corrected image (in ideal point coordinates, non scaled as if seen by a camera) and the world plane.
-Sample calibrated camera matrices and coefficient coefficients are provided on http://www.polymtl.ca/wikitransport/index.php?title=Equipment#Camera_Matrices_and_Distortion_Coefficients and in metadata files (to be added).
+Sample calibrated camera matrices and coefficient coefficients are provided further below and in metadata files (to be added).

 Note that in this case, it is not as straightforward to manually create the point-correspondence file.
 One way is to use the compute-homography script to generate the image points in ideal space coordinates, regardless where one clicks in world space.
 Another is to use coordinates in image space and use the `--correspondences-imagepoints-in-image-space` option to generate the correct homography (from ideal point space to world space).